Norfolk, Va. - The last time Frank Jordan spoke with his son, Louis Jordan was fishing on a sailboat a few miles off the South Carolina coast.

 "What sustained me was the Holy Bible.
 I read the book from front to back."

-Frank Jordan said that he had worried about his son, who is an inexperienced sailor, but he held hope because his son had a good boat.
+Frank Jordan told CNN's Wolf Blitzer that he had worried about his son, who is an inexperienced sailor, but he held hope because his son had a good boat.
 And he had the strength to make it.

 Audio from the first contact in 66 days between Frank Jordan and his son